In order to get Barcode or MSR data in your application, you must create a profile that has both an Input feature and an Output feature:

 IP - IP Output allows DataWedge to send captured data to a host computer via a network connection.
 Captured data can be sent over an IP network to a specified IP address and port using either TCP or UDP transport protocols.

 - Name - The name field is used by the EMDK to identify this particular feature parameter set when you want to manage just part of the profile programmatically using the EMDK ProfileManager API.
 This can be useful if you have multiple types of the same feature and want to update only one of them without having to update the whole profile.
+See EMDK Profiles Overview for more information.

 - Enabled - Enables or disables this feature.